 Mugwort is a perennial with an extensive rhizome system.
 Shoots emerge during the spring, and flowering occurs from July to late September.
 A single plant can, depending on its environment, produce up to 200,000 seeds.
 The small seeds (~1mm in diameter) are largely wind dispersed.
 Seed production does not seem to be a major factor in the spread of mugwort populations, however, and some biotypes do not produce viable seed.
 Instead, mugwort spreads largely through vegetative expansion and the anthropogenic dispersal of root propagules.
 The root system is extensive though shallow (to 20 cm in depth), with numerous branching rhizomes up to 1 cm in diameter.
 Plants can regenerate from rhizome fragments as small as 2 cm (Klingeman et al. 2004).

-The rarely seen seedlings have oblong cotyledons without petioles.
-Adult stems of are smooth and longitudinally ridged, with numerous axillary branches towards the upper portions of the plant.
+The rarely-seen seedlings have oblong cotyledons without petioles.
+Adult stems are smooth and longitudinally ridged, with numerous axillary branches towards the upper portions of the plant.
 The stems become somewhat woody as they age.
-The leaves are alternate, densely covered with wooly, silver-white hairs on the underside and slightly hairy on the upper surface.
+The leaves are alternate, densely covered with wooly, silver-white hairs on the underside, and slightly hairy on the upper surface.
 Leaf morphology is variable throughout the plant.
 The lower leaves are petiolate, with stipules at the base, and generally coarsely toothed and pinnately lobed.
 The upper leaves are sessile and lanceolate with smooth or toothed margins.
 The numerous ray and disk flowers are small (5 mm), green, and grow in racemes and clusters at the end of stems and branches.
 The foliage is aromatic and slightly pungent.

-Mugwort is is a problematic weeds in nurseries, where small root fragments can easily contaminate nursery stock.
+Mugwort is a problematic weed in nurseries, where small root fragments can easily contaminate nursery stock.
 It is also a major weed in turf grass, field-grown ornamental crops, and orchards.
 Stands of mugwort displace native species, and can delay or disrupt succession in natural ecosystems (Barney and DiTommaso 2003).
-Mugwort produces several terpenoid potential allellochemicals, and decaying mugwort foliage has been shown to inhibit the growth red clover in laboratory experiments (Inderjit and Foy 1999).
-Mugwort pollen is common cause of hay fever.
+Mugwort produces several terpenoid potential allellochemicals, and decaying mugwort foliage has been shown to inhibit the growth of red clover in laboratory experiments (Inderjit and Foy 1999).
+Mugwort pollen is a common cause of hay fever.